Galileo project: Initiation

-Following the approval of the Voyager missions, NASA's Scientific Advisory Group (SAG) for Outer Solar System Missions considered the requirements for Jupiter orbiters and atmospheric probes.
+Following the approval of the Voyager missions, NASA's Scientific Advisory Group for Outer Solar System Missions considered the requirements for Jupiter orbiters and atmospheric probes.
 It noted that the technology to build a heat shield for an atmospheric probe did not yet exist, and indeed facilities to test one under the conditions found on Jupiter would not be available until 1980.
 There was also concern about the effects of radiation on spacecraft components, which would be better understood after Pioneer 10 and Pioneer 11 had conducted their flybys.
-These indicated that the effects were less severe than feared.
-NASA management designated the JPL as the lead center for the Jupiter Orbiter Probe (JOP) Project.
+Pioneer 10's flyby in December 1973 indicated that the effects were not as severe as had been feared.
+NASA management designated JPL as the lead center for the Jupiter Orbiter Probe (JOP) Project.
 John R. Casani, who had headed the Mariner and Voyager projects, became the first project manager.
-The JOP would be the fifth spacecraft to visit Jupiter, but the first to orbit it, and the probe would be the first to enter its atmosphere.
+The JOP would be the fifth spacecraft to visit Jupiter, but the first to orbit it, and the probe the first to enter its atmosphere.

-An important decision made at this time by Ames and the JPL was to use a Mariner program spacecraft like that used for Voyager for the Jupiter orbiter, rather than a Pioneer.
+Ames and JPL decided to use a Mariner spacecraft for the Jupiter orbiter like the ones used for Voyager rather than a Pioneer spacecraft.
 Pioneer was stabilized by spinning the spacecraft at 60 rpm, which gave a 360-degree view of the surroundings, and did not require an attitude control system.
 By contrast, Mariner had an attitude control system with three gyroscopes and two sets of six nitrogen jet thrusters.
-Attitude was determined with reference to the Sun and Canopus, which were monitored with two primary and four secondary sensors.
+Attitude was determined with reference to the Sun and Canopus, which were monitored with two primary and four secondary star tracker sensors.
 There was also an inertial reference unit and an accelerometer.
-This allowed it to take high resolution images, but the functionality came at a cost of increased weight.
-A Mariner weighed 722 kg compared to just 146 kg for a Pioneer.
+The attitude control system allowed the spacecraft to take high-resolution images, but the functionality came at the cost of increased weight: a Mariner weighed 722 kg compared to just 146 kg for a Pioneer.

+The increase in weight had implications.
 The Voyager spacecraft had been launched by Titan IIIE rockets with a Centaur upper stage, but Titan was retired afterwards.
 In the late 1970s, NASA was focused on the development of the reusable Space Shuttle, which was expected to make expendable rockets obsolete.
 In late 1975, NASA decreed that all future planetary missions would be launched by the Space Shuttle.
 The JOP would be the first to do so.
 The Space Shuttle was supposed to have the services of a space tug to launch payloads requiring something more than a low Earth orbit, but this was never approved.
-The United States Air Force then developed the solid-fueled Interim Upper Stage (IUS), later renamed the Inertial Upper Stage (with the same acronym), for the purpose.
+The United States Air Force (USAF) instead developed the solid-fueled Interim Upper Stage (IUS), later renamed the Inertial Upper Stage (with the same acronym), for the purpose.